 New Computational Cancer Community (C3) Provides Forum for Feedback, Collaborations

-The Computational Cancer Community (C3) is offering a one week Computational Cancer Boot Camp.
+This fall the Computational Cancer Community (C3) will be offering a Computational Cancer Boot Camp.

-The purpose of the Boot Camp is to introduce trainees to ideas in computational cancer including, bioinformatics, computational biology and statistics.
-Hands-on components will utilize the R language.
-After attending the Boot Camp participants should be able to better advance their own computational cancer problems and should be able to better interpret the computational cancer approaches of others.
+The purpose of the Boot Camp is to introduce trainees to ideas in computational cancer including bioinformatics, computational biology, and statistics.
+As part of this process, we will teach the R language.
+After attending the Boot Camp, participants should be able to better advance their own computational cancer research, better interpret the computational cancer approaches of others, and program in the R language.

-- Eligibility: Targeted towards postdocs and clinical fellows in cancer, but anyone associated with UCSF may apply
+Eligibility: Targeted towards postdocs and clinical fellows in cancer, but we encourage anyone associated with UCSF to apply

 - Transcriptomics including bulk and single cell RNA-seq technology and analytic techniques